-Life felt like it was slowly draining Addy as if she were a sort of shadow in the background of Emmet's existence, watching other people live and breathe, while she struggled, wishing to getaway.
+Life felt like it was slowly draining from Addy as if she were a sort of shadow in the background of Emmet's existence, watching other people live and breathe, while she struggled, wishing to getaway.
 In an attempt to try to cling onto the living, Addy made time for Frances who wanted to meet at the club whenever she was visiting.
 As for Addy's parents, the physical distance between them made it almost impossible to keep up with their day-to-day lives forcing them to become estranged gradually.
 Although Emmet's cosmetic work on Frances had just begun, Addy felt like her face was somewhat familiar to her when she looked at the revised Frances.
 In her typical manner, Frances was difficult to pull anything sincere out of when they would chat.
 Conversation responses sounded as if they were almost rehearsed whenever Addy tried to bring up anything meaningful to Frances.
-"Uh," or "I know right?" were about all Addy heard from Frances.
+"Uh," or "I know right?"
+Were Frances typical pharses to come back with and were about all Addy heard from Frances.
 Had Addy not been so desperately miserable she would never have contacted Frances at all.
 She couldn't decide if Frances were a complete idiot or hiding something, if not both.
 Addy habitually thought that she'd stop reaching out to Frances whenever they met, but in the following weeks then months, she would break down and try once more always hoping Frances would develop a personality in the meanwhile.